WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 1. *from* - Mandatory argument: accepts a *Long* value representing epoch timestamp which defines the start of the query span, the `startTime` field is used for comparision.

-2. *to* - Mandatory argument: accepts a *Long* value representing epoch timestamp which defines the end of the query span, the `startTime` field is used for comparision.
+2. *to* - Mandatory argument: accepts a *Long* value representing the epoch timestamp, which defines the end of the query span; the `startTime` field is used for comparison.

 3. *filter* - Optional argument: accepts an *AgentSessionFilters* object.
-This is used to filter results based on a user defined criteria, Refer [filtering section](#support-for-filtering-data) for more details.
+This is used to filter results based on user-defined criteria.
+Refer to the [filtering section](#support-for-filtering-data) for more details.

-4. *extFilter* - Optional argument: accepts an *AgentSessionSpecificFilters* object.This is used to filter results based on a user defined criteria; `filter` and `extFilter` are used to specify criteria for different fields.
+4. *extFilter* - Optional argument: accepts an *AgentSessionSpecificFilters* object.
+This is used to filter results based on user-defined criteria; `filter` and `extFilter` are used to specify criteria for different fields.
 Refer to the [filtering section](#support-for-filtering-data) for more details.

 5. *aggregations* - Optional argument: accepts a List of `AgentSessionV2Aggregation`, This is used to perform aggregations over data.
 Refer to the [aggregations section](#performing-aggregations) for more details.

-6. *aggregationInterval*- Optional argument: accepts a `IntervalData` object, This is used when time-based aggregation needs to be performed.
+6. *aggregationInterval*- Optional argument: accepts an `IntervalData` object.
+This is used when time-based aggregation needs to be performed.
 Refer to the [aggregations section](#interval-based-group-bys) for more details.

-7. *pagination* - Optional argument: accepts an object of `Pagination` object, This is used to perform pagination.
-Refer [pagination section](#pagination-support-1) for more details.
+7. *pagination* - Optional argument: accepts an object of `Pagination` object.
+This is used to perform pagination.
+Refer to the [pagination section](#pagination-support-1) for more details.

 Sample query to fetch ASR fields can be found [here](agentSession/Raw%20Data%20Fetching/Simple%20query.graphql), the response for the same is [here](agentSession/Raw%20Data%20Fetching/Simple%20query-response.json).